2022 Wellington protest: Violence

-Antisemitism was reported to be "rife" within the protests, with the Parliamentary grounds vandalised with swastikas, protestors misappropriating yellow stars, and messages targeting Jews written on car windows.
+Antisemitism was reported to be "rife" within the protests, with the Parliamentary grounds vandalised with swastikas, protesters misappropriating yellow stars, and messages targeting Jews written on car windows.
 There were also several reports of sexual assault from within the protest grounds and fights breaking out between intoxicated campers.
-There are videos of protestors skirmishing with and attacking police, and also several instances of some of them harassing and physically assaulting schoolchildren for wearing masks.
+There are videos of protesters skirmishing with and attacking police, and also several instances of some of them harassing and physically assaulting schoolchildren for wearing masks.

 Clashes with the police became increasingly violent.
 During the first wave of arrests two police injured and a naked female protester was dragged out of the protest by her hair.
 Protesters responded to the erection of barricades by heckling and assaulting officers, with some officers being pelted with human feces.
-On the morning of 22 February, a car was driven at police by a protestor and three officers were sprayed with a mysterious substance by protestors, requiring immediate medical attention.
+On the morning of 22 February, a car was driven at police by a protester and three officers were sprayed with a mysterious substance by protesters, requiring immediate medical attention.
 Parademics had to treat several police officers who were spat upon by demonstrators.

-The violence culminated into a full riot on the 2nd March when police moved in to shut down the protest.
-Protestors armed themselves with pitchforks, fire extinguishers and other homemade weapons.
+The violence culminated into a full riot on 2 March when police moved in to shut down the protest.
+Protesters armed themselves with pitchforks, fire extinguishers and other homemade weapons.
 Pavers and other objects were ripped up and thrown at police.
 During the riot eighty seven people were arrested and around 40 police injured.
 As they lost ground protesters set fire to tents and a playground, while also attempting to burn down the Old Government Buildings.
-Protestors threw gas bottles, mattresses, rubbish bins and any other flammable items they could find to keep the fires blazing.
-Despite being urged by police to take their children home, some protestors were documented using them as shields against the police approach.
+Protesters threw gas bottles, mattresses, rubbish bins and any other flammable items they could find to keep the fires blazing.
+Despite being urged by police to take their children home, some protesters were documented using them as shields against the police approach.
 By the end the build-up of rubbish, destroyed tents, hay, human excrement, and the after effects of the arson caused millions in damage to the grounds.